ietf-wg-cellar/ebml-specification/specification.markdown

 the versions of both EBML and the EBML Schema that were used to write the EBML Document and the versions required to read the EBML Document.

-The EBML Header consists of a single Master-elemtent with an Element ID of 'EBML'.
+The EBML Header consists of a single Master-element with an Element ID of 'EBML'.
 The EBML Header MUST ONLY contain EBML Elements that are defined as part of the EBML Specification.